 Albert Einstein when asked what he did not like about physics answered "The way it is taught at school" His humorous response referred to measurement, which without application has no meaning.
 Physics is the science of measurement.
 Music and physics reflect each other and create our technological world.
 Music masterfully performed transforms our feelings of relationship to the world.
 How we hear music defines who we are.

-Go with children on an excursion to hear a symphony orchestra.
+Go with children on an excursion to hear a live symphony orchestra.
 Watch how they are captivated and inspired by the richness and detail of the music.
 The same music through an average sound system can be unrecognisable.
 As we get older, the superficial world of marketing and pop culture dominates our lives.
 A small sound system to hear melody and words being all that is necessary, pushing complex and orchestral music into the background.

 Bringing the miracle of music to life.
-At 14 I heard a sound system that gave startling realism and it became the focus of my life's work.
+At age 14 I heard a sound system that gave startling realism and it became the focus of my life's work.
 This technology (active) is more complex; arranged in order, similar to the music it reproduces.
 The music spectrum is divided into 4 sections by an electronic crossover.
 Four speakers similar in size to the instruments they are reproducing, cover the musical range.

 'Active' is each speaker managed by its own amplifier, as musicians playing their own instruments.